DC preps for 'Day Without Immigrants,' but Hill takes little notice

 Restaurants to close

-The impact may be felt, however, if policymakers try to eat at hot spots around town on Thursday.
+The impact may be felt, nevertheless, if policymakers try to eat at hot spots around town on Thursday.

 Andrés announced his restaurants Jaleo, Zaytinya and Oyamel Cocina Mexicana would be closed, while China Chilcano would remain open for company staff to work.